 In Miller v.
 Alabama, 132 S. Ct.
 2455 (2012)(Miller), the United States Supreme Court held that the ”imposition of a mandatory sentence of life in prison without parole on individuals who were under the age of 18 when they committed the murder is contrary to the prohibition on ‘cruel and unusual punishments’ in the Eighth Amendment.”
 Following the Miller decision, a juvenile who had been convicted of first degree murder filed a petition challenging Massachusetts laws that required all individuals convicted of first degree murder to serve life in prison without the possibility of parole.
 On December 24, 2013 the Massachusetts Supreme Judicial Court decided that case, Commonwealth v.
 Diatchenko, 466 Mass.
-655 (2013), and held that that the statutory provisions mandating life without the possibility of parole are invalid as applied to juveniles who committed murder at age 18 or younger.
+655 (2013), and held that that the statutory provisions mandating life without the possibility of parole are invalid as applied to juveniles who committed murder.
 The Court also determined that its holding was retroactive for all juveniles currently serving sentences for first degree murder.
 Finally, the Court decided that Diatchenko (and others similarly situated) must be given a parole hearing.

 Diatchenko v.
 District Attorney for the Suffolk District & others, 466 Mass.
 655 (2013)